redpanda-data/connect/docs/outputs/README.md

   url: ws://localhost:4195/post/ws
 ```

-Sends messages to an HTTP server via a websocket connection.
+Sends messages to an HTTP server via a websocket connection.---